Hangman

 How is this different from playing actual hangman with vocabulary words?

-Traditional hangman tests whether you can guess a word letter by letter — a fundamentally weak study signal because letter-pattern recognition isn't the same as knowing the word.
-Study Hangman tests whether you can answer real questions about the material, which is what you'd be tested on for real.
+Traditional hangman tests whether you can guess a word letter by letter, which is a weak study signal.
+Recognizing letter patterns isn't the same as knowing the word.
+Study Hangman tests whether you can answer real questions about the material, which is what you'll actually be tested on.

 What's the streak bonus actually worth?

-Streak multipliers grow with consecutive correct answers, capping at a level that meaningfully boosts your score on long correct runs.
-The exact math is less important than the behavioral effect: you start playing more carefully once you're on a 6-7 question streak.
+The multiplier grows with consecutive correct answers and caps at a level that gives a real boost on a long run.
+The exact math matters less than the effect: you start playing more carefully once you're 6 or 7 questions into a streak.

 Can the figure be customized?